-- Format - The presentation should be at least 45 minutes in length and should be done in PowerPoint format. - A project preceptor needs to be designated for each seminar. - This presentation will be presented to a large group from the Department of Pharmacy and other disciplines as appropriate. - Topics - A list of topics is available on SharePoint.
+- The presentation should be at least 45 minutes in length and should be done in PowerPoint format. - o A project preceptor needs to be designated for each seminar. - This presentation will be presented to a to the ambulatory clinic pharmacist team and other disciplines as appropriate.

+Topics

+A list of topics is available on SharePoint.
 If the resident chooses a topic outside of this list it needs to be approved by the RPD.
 The list will be updated as needed through the year.
 The resident should send their topic to the RPD and RPC by the due date.